 Elliot Kruszynski is a London-based illustrator whose block-coloured creations are bright, irreverent and packed with attitude.
 You might have spotted his work anywhere from group shows in east London and international children’s books, to as part of murals and big publications.
-We caught up with Elliot after our trip to a pop-up he’d worked on Shoreditch with Reeves, to chat work, challenges and doing what you love…
+I caught up with Elliot after our trip to a pop-up he’d worked on Shoreditch with Reeves, to chat work, challenges and doing what you love…

 Describe your work and your style…

 I guess it’s quite clean and simple.
 Most of what I draw is just inspired by the everyday but with a bit of fun and life injected into it.
 I use notable features of objects and shapes to build up my images.
 I’m not into loads and loads of detail, but just the right amount of detail to quickly let the viewer work out what they are looking at.
 It also looks a bit like a child drew it.

 Tell us about a typical working day…

 I work as a studio manager in a screen printing studio called Print Club London a couple of days a week, so this breaks my week up a bit and means I’m not constantly drawing at my desk.
 I like having something else to do in the week because it makes my ‘illustrating’ days a lot more efficient.

 I get up early and feed my cat (he’s called Pablo and he’s a good boy) then make my way to my studio in Dalston, London.
 I normally do any admin stuff like emailing first and do a little bit of drawing to warm up, then just get straight into whatever job i’m working on at the time.
 If I’ve got a lot on it takes a bit of time management to send work off, wait on client feedback, start on next thing etc. but the studio is always chill and normally throughout the day Kanye will be playing.